-If you’ve been doing a lot of researching and learning online in order to improve your campaigns like the searchexclusive.co.uk seo experts do, they you’ve most likely came across the concept of EAT.
+If you’ve been doing a lot of researching and learning online in order to improve your campaigns as the SEO Market Harborough team does, then you probably have come across the concept of EAT.

 So what is EAT and why should you care?

-What Google do not want is any Tom, Dick or Harry building a website around health, giving misleading information that a person could take with dire consequences.
-Google could be come liable if something like this were to happen.
-So EAT is really a unknown set of signals that the algorithm looks for to ensure that they meet the undisclosed EAT criteria.
-If a webpage or website does not satisfy this criteria then Google will not allow it to appear in front of people searching for queries relevant to that website.
+What Google does not want is any Tom, Dick or Harry building a website around health, giving misleading information that a person could take with dire consequences.
+Google could become liable if something like this were to happen.
+So EAT is really an unknown set of signals that the algorithm looks for to ensure that they meet the undisclosed EAT criteria.
+If a webpage or website does not satisfy these criteria then Google will not allow it to appear in front of people searching for queries relevant to that website.

 EAT can also cover the links that come from other sites to yours.
 The more credible and authoritative the mentions of your website are, the better you will fare in the search engines.

 If you own or are working on a website that needs to rank in the ‘your money or your life” niche then you need to understand EAT and make sure you are sending the right signals to Google.